mattscott2040/apache-connect/README.md

 ### app.use(route, fn)

-Use a function on the app, where the function represents a middleware.
+Use a function on the app, where the function represents a configureware.
 The function will be invoked for every request in which the URL (`${REQUEST_URI}`) starts with the given `route` string in the order that `app.use` is called.
 The function is called with two arguments: